Janzzze/csgo-sublime-syntax/README.md

 CSGO SUBLIME SYNTAX
 =================

-Syntax Highlighting for CSGO config files
+very basic syntax highlighting for CSGO config files

-__supports all CSGO cvars__
+## NOT UP TO DATE

 - locked developer and experimental cvars
-- MIRV (AdvancedFX) cvars for moviemakers
+- MIRV (AdvancedFX) cvars for moviemaking
 - aliases for weapons used by "buy" and "autobuy" commands

+## known issues

+- not up to date, recent vars (HLAE and CSGO) are not implemented and thus does not look right

 based on TF2 syntax [Config.tmLanguage](https://github.com/denolfe/Config.tmLanguage/) by denolfe